If you’re thinking about the indoor air quality in your Hillsborough home, HEPA filters are a simple way to enhance the air your family breathes.

 What Is a HEPA Filter and How Does It Work?

-HEPA filters were primarily made to defend scientists against radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were primarily made to defend scientists against radiation as they developed the atomic bomb during World War II.
 These fiberglass filters are made from fine mesh that traps the majority of contaminants.
 Today, these filters are often installed in medical centers, science labs and even houses.

 If you tried to install a HEPA filter in your furnace, you’d probably have problems getting ample air from your vents.
 This is because your furnace’s blower motor isn’t made to work with such a deep filter.